0xSero/partisia-docs/docs/smart-contracts/zk-rust-reference.md

-# Zero-Knowledge Rust Reference
+# ZK Rust Reference

-Covering the types and functions available in [ZkRust](../smart-contracts/zero-knowledge-rust-language-zkrust.md).
+Covering the types and functions available in [ZkRust](../smart-contracts/zk-rust-language-zkrust.md).

 ## Types